nationalarchives/design-system/src/styles/colours/index.md

 You must make sure that the contrast ratio of text and interactive elements in your service meets [level AA of the Web Content Accessibility Guidelines (WCAG 2.2)](https://www.w3.org/TR/WCAG22/#contrast-minimum).

 In TNA Frontend, we check as many [light colour combinations](https://nationalarchives.github.io/tna-frontend/iframe.html?args=&id=utilities-colours-combinations--light&viewMode=story) and [dark colour combinations](https://nationalarchives.github.io/tna-frontend/iframe.html?args=&id=utilities-colours-combinations--dark&viewMode=story) as we can for good contrast but there are still some combinations that should be avoided.
-For example the [error summary component](../../components/error-summary/) doesn't have enough contrast with its surroundings when used within an [accented block](#accent).
+For example the [error summary component](../../components/error-summary/) doesn’t have enough contrast with its surroundings when used within an [accented block](#accent).

 Ensure you check for proper colour contrast in your service for both text and non-text elements: